-From March 29 – April 1, 2026, the vibrant city of New Orleans, LA, will host the Annual Convention—a can’t-miss opportunity for NEHS students who are passionate about literature, writing, and the English language.
-Picture yourself spending several days immersed in a dynamic community of fellow students, celebrated authors, and literary scholars from around the world.
+From March 10–13, 2027, the city of Milwaukee, WI, will host the Annual Convention: an unmissable opportunity for NEHS students who are passionate about literature, writing, and the English language.
+Picture yourself spending several days immersed in a vibrant community of fellow students, acclaimed authors, and literary scholars from across the country and beyond.
 This convention is more than just a gathering—it’s a celebration of creativity, culture, and intellectual growth.

-At the 2026 Convention, students will experience a wide range of engaging panel discussions on everything from contemporary literary trends to the art of creative writing.
-Inspiring keynote speakers—leaders in the literary world—will share their journeys, offering encouragement and insight to aspiring writers and scholars.
+At the 2027 Convention, students will experience a wide range of engaging discussions, exploring topics from contemporary literary trends to the craft of creative writing.
+Inspiring keynote speakers, all leaders in the literary world, will share their journeys, offering encouragement and insight to aspiring writers and scholars.

-The convention’s hands-on workshops are tailored to a variety of interests and skill levels, giving NEHS students the chance to actively engage with art, film, poetry, fiction, nonfiction, literary analysis, and more.
-No matter their passion, students will leave with valuable tools, fresh perspectives, and renewed confidence in their craft.
+The convention’s hands-on workshops are designed for a variety of interests and skill levels, giving NEHS students the chance to actively engage with poetry, fiction, drama, nonfiction, literary analysis, and more.
+No matter their passion, students will leave with valuable tools, fresh perspectives, and renewed confidence in their abilities.

-This year, NEHS continues to highlight student excellence through the Convention Presentation Award (information for 2026 will be made available during summer 2025).
-This unique opportunity allows high school members to take the stage and showcase their work to a national audience through a funded opportunity to attend the convention.
-It’s a powerful way to be recognized and celebrated for academic and creative achievements.
+NEHS will continue to highlight student excellence through the Convention Presentation Award (information for 2027 will be made available in summer 2026).
+This unique opportunity allows high school members to take the stage and showcase their work to an international audience through a funded opportunity to attend the convention: a wonderful way to be recognized and celebrated for academic and creative achievements.

-Of course, no trip to New Orleans would be complete without soaking in the culture, music, and unforgettable food!
-Beyond the academic enrichment, students can enjoy exciting social events and explore one of America’s most iconic cities.
+Of course, no trip to Milwaukee would be complete without experiencing its rich culture, lakefront beauty, and renowned food scene.
+Beyond the academic programming, students can enjoy exciting social events and explore one of the Midwest’s most welcoming cities.

-For high school students eager to connect, create, and celebrate all things English, the 2026 Annual Convention in New Orleans is the place to be.
+For high school students eager to connect, create, and celebrate all things English, the 2027 Annual Convention in Milwaukee is the place to be.

-In 2025, NEHS students from around the world attended the Annual Convention for the first time.
+NEHS students from around the world have attended the Annual Convention.
 Here’s what they had to say about it:

 The Sigma Tau Delta Convention was an extraordinary experience that deeply enriched me and my partner’s passion for literature and writing.
 Attending inspiring workshops and panels, engaging with accomplished authors, and making lifelong connections via networking provided me invaluable insights in literature, creativity, as well as professional growth.
 (Khandakar, Upper Darby High School, PA)